 1) Now TV

 This year TheOpen.com will be featuring a plethora of coverage on their website as well as on the official app for free.
 There will be highlights on both their app and Facebook page.
+They have highlights on their website as well as live play from featured groups and over some specific holes.

 Related: Open Championship golf betting tips